 How to Reduce Your Belongings and Declutter Your Home

-Alright folks, let’s cut to the chase: minimizing and organizing your belongings is foundational to good design.
+Minimizing and organizing your belongings is foundational to good design.
 It doesn’t matter how beautiful or expensive your home is if it’s always a chaotic mess, and on the flip side, you can spend NO money and still achieve amazing results simply by purging, cleaning, and rearranging your space!

-This is true for all homes, especially for small spaces.
+This is true for all homes, and especially small spaces.
 When working with limited square footage, no amount of design or decorating can help if the problem is simply that you have too much stuff.
 Performing big cleanouts is a daunting task, but it CAN be done methodically and successfully!
 Here are some tips and tricks on how to purge your belongings — the fundamental first step to improving your interior design.

 RELATED: The One True Secret to Keeping an Organized Home